artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 ✨  Done in 2.32s.
 ```

 We're now going to be done with our JavaScript side, basically is our React Native "hello world".
-It's a React Native
+It's a React
-project that exposes a single component which says `"Welcome to React Native!"`.
+Native project that exposes a single component which says `"Welcome to React Native!"`.

+_Optional_ if you want to see what it looks like, run `yarn start` in the root directory, open the

 ### Deployment

-We're going to want to have this exposed to our native libraries, so we're going to ship the bundled JavaScript as our
+We're going to want to have this exposed to our native libraries, so we're going to ship the bundled JavaScript as
-library's source code.
-We do this via the React Native CLI, and it's going to place the file inside our Pod folder from
+our library's source code.
+We do this via the React Native CLI, and it's going to place the file inside our Pod
-earlier.
+folder from earlier.

 ```sh
 $ react-native bundle --entry-file src/index.js --bundle-output Pod/Assets/GitDawg.js --assets-dest Pod/Assets